 Four new bridges will soon connect downtown Toronto to the future Villiers Island, the new island that will be created by extending the Don River through the Port Lands.
-The first of these bridges left Dartmouth, Nova Scotia on October 29th, 2020 to travel to Toronto via the St. Lawrence Seaway.
+The first of these bridges arrived in Toronto in November 2020.
+The second bridge arrived in May 2021.
+Both travelled from Dartmouth, Nova Scotia, to Toronto via the St. Lawrence Seaway.

 We kicked off the bridge’s journey, live from the east coast.
 The virtual watch party wished the bridge a Bon Voyage!

 Waterfront Toronto tracked the bridge’s progress on twitter using #BridgeWatchTO to give daily updates on the bridge’s location.
 A live event was held to mark the arrival of the first of the four new bridges for Toronto’s Port Lands.
 Local officials travelled to the construction site to celebrate this important milestone.

 Check out the route the bridges will travel to get from Dartmouth to Toronto.